act-rules/act-rules.github.io/_rules/video-only-media-alternative-fd26cf.md

 ---
 id: fd26cf
-name: Video-only as a media alternative for text
+name: Video only as a media alternative for text
 rule_type: atomic
 description: |
   This rule checks non-streaming silent `video` is a media alternative for text on the page.